-The difficulty of raising children in the city but why two mums wouldn’t have it any other way
+Study proves raising children in the city is difficult but these two mums wouldn’t have it any other way

 The study from Deakin’s School of Health and Social Development found that a lack of both indoor and outdoor space together with noise and privacy concerns limit social interactions for young families.